Fellowships

 Those graduating from the one-year program will easily exceed the minimum ACGME requirement of 250 coronary interventions, where a single coronary intervention is defined as all coronary interventions performed during one hospitalization.
 The ACC recommends a maximum participation level at 600 procedures per year.
 We anticipate that each fellow will perform between 300 to 350 coronary interventions during the one-year program.
 Fellows will be the primary operator on the majority of these cases.
 Our curriculum meets the requirements specified by the American College of Cardiology for interventionalists; our high volume and high level of case complexity provide an excellent foundation to develop expertise as an independent operator.

 The Interventional Cardiology Fellowship Program allows fellows the opportunity to work with a variety of highly-qualified invasive cardiologists in the setting of an extremely active program which performs approximately 6,000 cases per year.
 The case material is varied and challenging, as Massachusetts General Hospital serves both as the primary hospital for the local neighborhood as well as a tertiary referral center which draws patients from affiliated hospitals and health centers throughout Massachusetts.
-Massachusetts General Hospital also attracts patients from across the United States and internationally.
+Mass General also attracts patients from across the United States and internationally.
 Furthermore, the Interventional Program is academically based and has approximately 20 active research protocols including multicenter and investigator-driven trials.
 This provides ample opportunity for fellows to pursue their research interests.
 Additionally, there is ample faculty mentorship and animal facility access for fellows who wish to focus on translational research.

 Facilities